“Driver: Why are you doing this?

 Driver: To whom did you say this?

-translated from: Te voet door Africa, Ffyona Campbell (On Foot through Africa)
+Translated from: Te voet door Afrika, Ffyona Campbell (On Foot through Africa).

 The Jordan Trail Hike

 - 650 kilometers

 - 12 days of resting, sightseeing, and waiting out storms